abhayara/agri_data_pipeline/README.md

 - **BigQuery**: For data warehousing
 - **dbt**: For data transformations and business logic
 - **Metabase**: For data visualization

+### Data Flow

+- **Data Ingestion**: Agricultural events from sensors, farm systems, and CSV files are produced in a streaming pipeline and sent to Kafka topics.

+- **Batch Processing**: Kafka Streaming pipeline consumes data and stores it in Google Cloud Storage as "raw_data" (bronze-level data).

+- **Transformation**: Raw data from GCS undergoes transformation by Apache Spark into OLAP database design (star schema format) and is stored back into GCS as "transformed" silver-level data.

+- **Export to BigQuery**: The pipeline exports transformed data from GCS to BigQuery, creating dimensional and fact tables.

+- **DBT Transformation**: Transformed data in BigQuery is further processed into "business transformed" gold-level data using dbt, providing advanced agricultural analytics.

+- **Terraform**: Infrastructure as Code provided by Terraform creates GCP resources like cloud storage buckets, BigQuery datasets, and compute services.

 ## Recent Improvements